This story was updated on Nov. 20, 2018.

 Okay, so when should you get the flu shot?

-The flu vaccine is already widely available in most doctors’ offices and pharmacies, where it tends to be prominently marketed.
+The flu vaccine is now widely available in most doctors’ offices and pharmacies, where it tends to be prominently marketed.

 Which type of shot should you get?